microsoft/just/packages/documentation/docs/args.md

 ## Reading arguments

-To access the arguments passed in from command line, use the `this.argv` object provided by `yargs`.
+To read the arguments passed in from command line, use the `this.argv` object provided by `yargs`.

 ```js
 task('pillageMeArgs', function() {